khonsulabs/bonsaidb/.baked-md/project-readme.md

 - ☑️ Be able to build a document-based database's schema using Rust types.
 - ☑️ Run within your Rust binary, simplifying basic deployments.
 - ☑️ Run as a local-only file-based database with no networking involved.
-- ☑️🚧 Run in a multi-database, networked server mode with TLS enabled by default
+- ☑️ Run as a networked server using QUIC with TLS enabled by default
 - Easily set up read-replicas between multiple servers.
 - Easily run a highly-available quorum-based cluster across at least 3 servers
 - ☑️ Expose a Publish/Subscribe eventing system